 - Transparency: The NPS programme is governed by the Pension Fund Regulatory and Development Authority (PFRDA).
 The NPS Trust ensures that your investments are in line with the regulatory norms, and the fund managers are monitored and review accordingly.

 The lock-in period applicable for ELSS is set at 3 years.
 NPS, on the

 Both NPS and SIP investments are eligible for tax deductions under Section 80C of the IT Act, 1961.

+NPS: An NPS subscriber will be eligible for tax benefits up to Rs 1.50 lakh of the gross income under Section 80CCE of the IT Act.
 Additionally, you can also avail tax benefits up to Rs 50,000 on their investment towards NPS (Tier I account) under subsection 80CCD (1B) of the Income Tax Act, 1961.